 Last Updated on

 As soon as the craving hits for a sweet, doughy treat, my mind goes straight to nostalgic memories of weekend trips to the local donut shop growing up.
-Though I loved picking out an assortment of frosted favorites, what I really longed for were still-warm cake donuts straight from the fryer.

-Now that I make my own at home, I get that experience anytime a donut desire strikes!
+Now that I make my own at home, I get that experience anytime a doughnuts desire strikes!
 These easy homemade donuts are pillowy soft on the inside with crispy golden edges.
 Taking the time to fry and glaze donuts sounds intimidating but I promise the process is straightforward once you try it.

 Drizzled in vanilla glaze or cinnamon sugar, they’re quite simply the best donuts I’ve ever tasted.

-Why You’ll Love Homemade Donuts
+Why You’ll Love Homemade Doughnuts

-• Warm, melt-in-your-mouth texture – There’s nothing better than biting into a fresh, warm donut straight out of the fryer.
+- Warm, melt-in-your-mouth texture – There’s nothing better than biting into a fresh, warm donut straight out of the fryer.
 The interior is perfectly soft and doughy, while the exterior provides just the right amount of crunch.

-• They’re soft, fluffy, and tender.
+- They’re soft, fluffy, and tender.
 The yeasted dough bakes up light as a cloud.

-• Fun weekend activity – Getting the kids involved in mixing up a batch of donut dough and rolling/cutting out shapes is a great family activity.
+- Fun weekend activity – Getting the kids involved in mixing up a batch of donut dough and rolling/cutting out shapes is a great family activity.

 Tips

-• Use a deep pot and quality oil for frying, like peanut or vegetable oil.
+- Use a deep pot and quality oil for frying, like peanut or vegetable oil.
 This prevents uneven cooking.

-• Fry in small batches at 375°F, flipping once golden
+- Fry in small batches at 375°F, flipping once golden

 The Ingredients